-Since September 2017 the government have increased the number of funded hours for 3 and 4 year olds from 15 to 30 a week.
-However, this will only be made available to families where both parents are working (or the sole parent is working in a lone parent family) and each parent earns, on average, a weekly minimum equivalent to 16 hours at National Minimum wage (NMW) or National Living wage (NLW), and less than £100,000 per year.
+The government also offers working families 30 funded hours for 3 and 4-year-olds.
+This is only available to families where both parents are working (or the sole parent is working in a lone parent family) and each parent earns, on average, a weekly minimum equivalent to 16 hours at National Minimum wage (NMW) or National Living wage (NLW), and less than £100,000 per year.
 You can find further information about the eligibility criteria on our 30 hours funded childcare for working parents web page.

 Below is a list of our most frequently asked questions about the universal offer.

 - When will my child be eligible to receive funded early education?

 - When can my child use the funded hours?

 - Do I need to pay anything towards a funded place?

 - How can I claim funded early education?

 - How can I find a childcare provider offering the funded hours?

 - Will my childcare provider ask me to sign any forms?